 The food budget is usually the 3rd largest budget item (housing and transportation are the other two).
-If you want to EASILY save 20-35% off your food budget, consider using the Combination Techniques offered here.
+If you want to save 30-40% off your food budget, consider using the Combination Techniques offered here.
 There are many ways to save money on your food budget above and beyond clipping paper coupons.
 In fact, I rarely use paper coupons anymore because it is much faster to upload eCoupons to loyalty cards that are automatically deducted at checkout.
 However, when I can get items for free by matching coupons with sales, I will clip only those paper coupons.
 There are nine other steps that you can use to save money.

-- THE Most Important Save $$ Tool
+- THE Most Valuable Save $$ Tool

 - Create a Useful Menu

 - Buy Local

 - Loss Leaders and Sales Cycles

 - Create a Grocery List from Your Menu

 If you can save 30-40% of the amount that you normally spend on food, do you think it is worth 15-20 minutes before buy your groceries?
 It takes time to get set up; however, you only need to get things set up one time.
 The steps below are just one combination of tips and tricks that you can use to spend less on food.
 You do not have to use all 10 steps; however, every step you include BEFORE you spend any money on food, the more money you will save.